University of Oklahoma: History

 In 1907, Oklahoma entered statehood, fostering changes in the state's political atmosphere.
 Up until this point, Oklahoma's Republican tendencies changed with the election of Oklahoma's first governor, the Democratic Charles N. Haskell.
 Since the university's inception, religion had divided those on campus.
 Early in the university's existence, many professors were Presbyterian, as was Boyd.
 Under pressure, Boyd hired several Baptists and Southern Methodists.
 The Presbyterians and Baptists coexisted but the Southern Methodists conflicted with the administration.
-Two notable Methodists, Rev. Nathaniel Lee Linebaugh and Professor Ernest Taylor Bynum, were critics of Boyd and activists in Haskell's election campaign.
+Two notable Methodists, Nathaniel Lee Linebaugh and Ernest Taylor Bynum, were critics of Boyd and activists in Haskell's election campaign.
 When Haskell took office, he fired many of the university's Republicans, including President Boyd.

 The campus expanded over the next several decades.
 By 1932, the university encompassed 167 acre.
 Development of South Oval allowed for the southern expansion of the campus.
 The university built a new library on the oval's north end in 1936.
 By convincing the Oklahoma legislature to increase their original pledge of $200,000 for the library to $500,000, President Bizzell ensured an even greater collection of research materials for students and faculty.

-Like many universities, OU had a drop in enrollment during World War II.
 Enrollment in 1945 dropped to 3,769, from its pre–World War II high of 6,935 in 1939.

 Many infrastructure changes have occurred at the university.
 The southern portion of south campus near Constitution Avenue, still known to long-time Norman residents as 'South Base', was originally built as an annex to Naval Air Station Norman.
 It contained mostly single-story frame buildings used for classrooms and military housing.
 By the late 1980s, most were severely deteriorated and were demolished in the 1990s to make room for redevelopment.
 The Jimmie Austin University of Oklahoma Golf Course was built as a U.S. Navy recreational facility.

 During World War II, OU was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.